 Vinification

 Ε. Fermentation

 Once racking is complete, the clean must is transferred into a clean tank (like communicative vessels).
 At this point, the temperature of the must is increased from 10°C to 18°C. The quality of a wine depends to a significant extent on the temperature of its fermentation, because this determines the amount of aromatic esters created during fermentation.
 Once alcoholic fermentation is complete, namely the conversion of sugars into alcohol, the wine is ready to be bottled after approximately two months.
 This is a fresh white wine that must be consumed within 2 years at the most from the time of its harvest.
 For aged white wines, when the must is fermented, it is then transferred into barrels where the fermentation process is complete.
-The wine remains and ages inside the barrels for approximately one year after being bottled.
+The wine remains and ages inside the barrels for approximately one year, then being bottled.

+Vinification